Are Bass Shakers Worth It? Absolutely!

 These are great for the individual that wants to actually experience their content the way it was meant to be without having to turn things up deafeningly loud and or annoying their neighbors.

-That means for the people who live in an apartment or dorm, these are an especially attractive addition due to the fact that you won’t disturb your neighbors, and can get the same or even better levels of bass without the need for a giant subwoofer — especially if you’re already pressed on room as is.
+That means for the people who live in an apartment or dorm, these are an especially attractive addition due to the fact that you won’t disturb your neighbors, and can get the same or even better levels of bass without the need for a giant subwoofer — especially if you’re already limited on space as is.

-Even if you aren’t and do have a sub capable of going this low, these still add an additional level of immersion that you’re likely missing; which leads into the second advantage.
+Even if you do have a sub capable of going this low, these still add an additional level of immersion that you’re likely missing; which leads into the second advantage.

 ~They Provide A More Precise Tactile Experience Over Subwoofers

-Another benefit that these offer in comparison to subwoofers is that the tactile response you get from these is much more accurate and physical; even when compared to subwoofers that can get this low.
+Another benefit that these offer in comparison to subwoofers is that the tactile response you get from bass shakers is much more accurate and physical; even when compared to subwoofers that can play this low.

 It’s hard to articulate exactly what that’s like, but if you experience it firsthand you’ll see what I mean.